tslateman/site/brevity-quotes-and-notes.md

 For brevity, Mokokoma Mokhonoana does well:

-> “Verbosity wastes a portion of the reader’s or listener’s life.”
+> "Verbosity wastes a portion of the reader's or listener's life."

 Less dramatic than "Tyranny of verbosity" but this was stated before LLMs got so big.
-We need better words against the oppressors of robotic language.
+We need better words against these oppressors of robotic language.

 ## Why Say Anything at All?